Augmentative and alternative communication

 Modern use of AAC began in the 1950s with systems for those who had lost the ability to speak following surgical procedures.
-During the 1960s and 1970s, spurred by an increasing commitment in the West towards the inclusion of disabled individuals in mainstream society and developing the skills required for independence, the use of manual sign language and then graphic symbol communication grew greatly.
+During the 1960s and 1970s, spurred by an increasing commitment in the West towards the inclusion of disabled individuals in mainstream society and emphasis on them developing the skills required for independence, the use of manual sign language and then graphic symbol communication grew greatly.
 It was not until the 1980s that AAC began to emerge as a field in its own right.
-Rapid progress in technology, including microcomputers and speech synthesis, have paved the way for communication devices with speech output and multiple options for access to communication for those with physical disabilities.
+Rapid progress in technology, including microcomputers and speech synthesis, paved the way for communication devices with speech output, and multiple options for access to communication for those with physical disabilities.

 AAC systems are diverse: unaided communication uses no equipment and includes signing and body language, while aided approaches use external tools.
 Aided communication methods can range from paper and pencil to communication books or boards to speech generating devices (SGDs) or devices producing written output.
-The symbols used in AAC include gestures, photographs, pictures, line drawings, letters and words, which can be used alone or in combination.
+The elements of communication used in AAC include gestures, photographs, pictures, line drawings, letters and words, which can be used alone or in combination.
 Body parts, pointers, adapted mice, or eye tracking can be used to select target symbols directly, and switch access scanning is often used for indirect selection.
-Message generation is generally much slower than spoken communication, and as a result rate enhancement techniques may be used to reduce the number of selections required.
-These techniques include "prediction", in which the user is offered guesses of the word/phrase being composed, and "encoding", in which longer messages are retrieved using a prestored code.
+Message generation through AAC is generally much slower than spoken communication, and as a result rate enhancement techniques have been developed to reduce the number of selections required.
+These techniques include prediction, in which the user is offered guesses of the word/phrase being composed, and encoding, in which longer messages are retrieved using a prestored code.

 The evaluation of a user's abilities and requirements for AAC will include the individual's motor, visual, cognitive, language and communication strengths and weaknesses.
 The evaluation requires the input of family members, particularly for early intervention.
 Respecting ethnicity and family beliefs are key to a family-centered and ethnically competent approach.
 Studies show that AAC use does not impede the development of speech, and may result in a modest increase in speech production.
 Users who have grown up with AAC report satisfying relationships and life activities; however, they may have poor literacy and are unlikely to be employed.

-While most AAC techniques are reliable, two techniques (facilitated communication and the rapid prompting method) have arisen which falsely claim to allow people with intellectual disabilities to communicate.
+While most AAC techniques controlled by the user are reliable, two techniques (facilitated communication and the rapid prompting method) have arisen which falsely claim to allow people with intellectual disabilities to communicate.
 These techniques involve an assistant (called a facilitator) guiding a disabled person to type on a keyboard or point at a letter board.
 It has been shown that the facilitator, rather than the disabled person, is the source of the messages generated in this way.
 There have been a large number of false allegations of sexual abuse made through facilitated communication.